By Bonnie Feldman, Ellen M Martin, and Tiffany Simms

 - What part do environmental influences, oxidative stress, and the microbiome play in the development of autoimmune disease?
 What pushes the immune system over the edge into disease?

-- What are the pathogenic mechanisms that trigger immune cell misbehavior, inflammatory mediators and drive the phenotypic expression of autoimmune disease?
+- Which pathogenic mechanisms trigger immune cell misbehavior, inflammatory mediators and drive the phenotypic expression of autoimmune disease?

 - How and why do treatments work or not?
 Can restoration of immune tolerance cure autoimmune disease?